According to Doug McAdam and David Snow, a social movement is:

 Democracy is not a specific set of institutions but a process that requires dissent.

 Democracy is a process that assumes the majority of people,

-given enough accurate information, and the ability to participate in a free and open public debate,
+over time, given enough accurate information, the ability to participate in a free and open public debate,

 preserve liberty, protect our freedoms, extend equality, and defend democracy.